-Claim: Eggs or popcorn kernels can be cooked by placing them between activated cell phones.
+Claim: Eggs and popcorn kernels can be cooked by placing them between activated cell phones.

 Example:[Collected via e-mail, May 2007]